WVUHPC/2018-Lesson_1/_episodes/07-file-transfer.md

 objectives:
 - "Show the use of rsync"
 keypoints:
 - "On windows, there is no simple replacement for rsync.
-You can use the file trasfer application that comes with PuTTY"
+You can use the file trasnfer application that comes with PuTTY or use Globus"
 ---

 ## Rsync for secure transfer of files

 For replicating datasets between the HPC clusters and your workstation, or between two filesystems on an HPC cluster, rsync offers powerful